Credit Limit Lifted for Classes Taken During COVID-19

 If the request was approved, the email reminds students that the grade earned in the most recent prior attempt will still appear on their transcript, but will be replaced in their cumulative GPA and credit totals by the grade from their latest attempt.
 The email also provides instructions to cancel the request, if desired, and informs them that if they drop the class, the Office of the Registrar will automatically cancel their grade replacement request.
-If the student re-enrolls in any section of the same course and wants to use grade replacement, they need to submit a new request.
+If the student re-enrolls in any section of the same course, the Office of the Registrar will apply the request to the new section.

 If the request was denied, the email specifies which eligibility requrement(s) were not met.